Skip to Content (Press Enter)

-Want to spend the weekend in the woods but don't want to pitch a tent or haul an RV?
-Try camping in a yurt.
+Want to spend the weekend in the woods but don't want to sleep in a tent?
+Try "glamping"—or glamour camping—in a yurt.

-Think of a yurt as a tent that is already set up for you.
-Made of wood and canvas, they feature a deck, picnic table and grill/fire ring outside.
+Made of wood and canvas, yurts feature a deck, picnic table and grill/fire ring outside.
 Inside you will find furniture to sleep six, electrical outlets, large windows and locking doors.
 A water spigot is located outside.
 All you need to bring are sleeping bags or linens, cooking utensils, a cooler, food, and family or friends.

-Bathhouse with hot showers is within walking distance.
+Bathhouse with hot showers and flush toilets is within walking distance.

-A fire ring/grill and picnic table are provided outside.
+A fire ring/grill and picnic table are provided outside, so you can enjoy a campfire.
 Cooking is not allowed inside the wooden yurt.

 Maximum stay is 14 nights.